Running SSIS Integration Toolkit on the Cloud

 Connect to KingswaySoft Shared Blob Container - Step 4

 Once this is done, you should have connected (or attached) to our container from where you can download our latest and greatest SSIS Integration Toolkit software.
-Within the container, you can see all the installation files from our SSIS Integration Toolkit product family.
+Within the container, you can see all the installation files from our SSIS Integration Toolkit product family including SSIS Productivity Pack.
 You may not necessarily need them all.
-You can remove any of them as needed - do note you need to update main.cmd file if you have removed any of them when copying/downloading from our container.
+You can remove any of them as needed - do note you should update the main.cmd file if you have decided to remove any of them from being used during the provisioning process.

 What is in KingswaySoft Shared Blob Container